cheomanigua/webdocse/content/docs/containers.md

 Build the images only

 ```
-podman compose build        // build all services defined in the compose.yaml
+podman compose build                            // build all services defined in the compose file available
+podman compose build foo                        // build only the foo service defined in the compose file available
-podman compose build foo    // build only the foo service defined in compose.yaml
+podman compose -f compose.dev.yaml build foo    // build only the foo service defined in a specific compose file
 ```

 ##### Create containers